 Cold Sculpt for Long Term Fat Reduction

-CoolSculpting or Liposuction do not qualify as weight loss programs.
-Such programs only shrinksthe fat cells when weight is lost, because it has less to store.
-The problem is with weight gain these cellswill re-expand and weight automatically starts to reappear.
+CoolSculpting does not qualify as a weight loss program.
+A weight loss program only shrinks fat cells when weight is lost.
+Unfortunately, if the individual regains weight, the shrunken fat cells re-expand.
+Therefore, results are often temporary.

-When you Cold Sculpt your fat with Forever Young Medspa located in Deerfield, IL, you destroy your fat cells.
+When you Cold Sculpt your fat with Forever Young Medspa located in Deerfield, IL, you destroy those fat cells.
 These cells are expelled from your body.
 They do not re-expand.
 They do not grow back.
 They are gone for good.
 This results in long term fat reduction.

 Is Cold Sculpting Right for Me?

 The only way to determine if fat freezing is right for you is to schedule a complimentary consultation with Forever Young Medspa, the premier CoolSculpting provider in Deerfield, IL.
-Simply fill out the form today online or call [NUMBER.]
-The time is now to acquire the fantastic physique you so desire.
+Simply fill out the form today online or call (224) 415-3628The time is now to acquire the fantastic physique you so desire.